 GlogauAIR resident from July 2019 to September 2019

-The project has started in 2018 and is based on one image: a nuclear reactor container from 1950 in the USA.
-Dividing this one image into smaller parts reflects the way in which the process of nuclear fission, a heavy unstable atomic nucleus divides or splits into two or more lighter nuclei.
+The project started in 2018 and is based on one image: a nuclear reactor container from 1950 in the USA.
+Dividing this one image into smaller parts reflects the way in which the process of nuclear fission, a heavy unstable atomic nucleus, divides or splits into two or more lighter nuclei.
 This releases radioactive radiation that can have a lethal effect on organisms.
-The project is an illustration of the way in which traumas of nuclear and other wars in the post-war era are still felt all over the world.
+The project is an illustration of the way in which the trauma of nuclear, and other, wars in the post-war era are still felt all over the world.

 Because the paintings split up and live in parts, the work itself functions in a similar way.
 The smaller works, each with a painting of a detail of the photo, have been separated from the large painting and exist independently of it, and independently of each other.
 Other paintings are created by using the residue of cut outs to reflect on the aftereffect of the radioactivity.
-Like the nuclear fission, their information spreads like energy, unrecognisable as a separate part, but with the story of their origin as a reminder for those who choose to tell the story.
-The information is distorted in this way, and the question arises how reliable it still is.
+Like nuclear fission, their information spreads like energy, unrecognisable as separate parts, but with the story of their origin as a reminder for those who choose to tell the story.
+The information is distorted in this way, and its reliability is called into question.
 A tension arises between the factual information of the cropped photograph and the information that is transmitted via memory and stories, where neither the factual information nor the memory leads to a reliable image.